sora91s/mongo/src/mongo/db/catalog/README.md

       stored in the `RecordStore` (when performing a foreground validation only).
 * Traverses the index entries for each index in the collection.
     + [Validates the index key order to ensure that index entries are in increasing or decreasing order](https://github.com/mongodb/mongo/blob/r4.5.0/src/mongo/db/catalog/validate_adaptor.cpp#L144-L188).
-    + Adds the index key to the `IndexConsistency` objects for consistency checks at later stages.
+    + Adds the index key to the `IndexConsistency` object for consistency checks at later stages.
-* After the traversals are finished, the `IndexConsistency` objects are checked to detect any inconsistencies between the collection and indexes.
+* After the traversals are finished, the `IndexConsistency` object is checked to detect any inconsistencies between the collection and indexes.
     + If a bucket has a `value of 0`, then there are no inconsistencies for the keys that hashed there.